 Noise by Part of Holiday City-Berkeley

 Average noise levels for Holiday City-Berkeley residents, grouped by direction from the center of Holiday City-Berkeley.
-Southern Holiday City-Berkeley carries the highest population-weighted average; Western Holiday City-Berkeley carries the lowest.
-Just 0% of residents in Western Holiday City-Berkeley live in blocks above the EPA's 55 dBA threshold, a fraction of the share in Southern Holiday City-Berkeley.
+The highest population-weighted average is in eastern Holiday City-Berkeley; the lowest is in western Holiday City-Berkeley, where just 0% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Eastern Holiday City-Berkeley